Didihat: Geography

 Didihat lies at in Northern India at 1725 m above sea level, in Pithoragarh district of Uttarakhand, India.
 It is located at a distance of 43 km from District Headquarter Pithoragarh.
 It covers an area of 4 km2.
 The nearest city with a population of one lakh and more is Haldwani (235 km) while the nearest city with a population of five lakh and more is Bareilly (285 km).

 According to the Bureau of Indian Standards, the town falls under seismic zone 5, in a scale of 2 to 5 (in order of increasing vulnerability to earthquakes).
 Didihat has been struck by Flash Flood two times; on 20 July 2003 and 13 August 2007.
 Four people lost their lives in both these disasters.
 In Didihat, flash floods are very common hydro-meteorological hazards due to excessive rainfall or snowmelt, bursting of dams, cloudburst, etc.

 Demographics

-According to the 2011 Census of India, the population of Didihat Nagar Panchayat was 6,522.
+According to the 2011 Census of India, the population of Didihat Nagar Palika was 6,522.
 Didihat has a literacy rate of 91.03%; 95.20% of the men and 86.44% of the women are literate.
 Didihat's sex ratio in 2011 was 889 women per 1000 men.
 Almost all of the residents of Didihat are native Kumaonis.
 About 20.55% of the population belongs to the Scheduled Castes, numbering over 1,340 in the 2011 census.
 In addition, the city is home to some 649 people, who belong to the Scheduled Tribes.
 Didihat is the native place of 'Rajis', a Scheduled Tribe.
 Approximately 1,400 people live in slums within the city.
 Didihat had a population of 4805 according to the 2001 Census and 3514 according to the 1991 Census of India.